Strong Organizational Commitment to Research

 Did you miss the Basic Science Retreat?

 Visit the Basic Sciences webpage and access recordings and other materials.

 World-class scientists and clinicians at the University of Michigan Rogel Cancer Center are committed to research and discovery, an essential component of our designation as a National Cancer Institute comprehensive cancer center.
 We know that the way to eliminate cancer is through innovative advancements and partnership between scientists and clinicians.
 The highly targeted research efforts at the cancer center move from innovative investigations in the laboratory to the translational integration of these discoveries to patients through a wide range of programs, including:

-- Cancer Control and Population Sciences - Associate Director: Bhramar Mukherjee, Ph.D.
+- Cancer Control and Population Sciences - Associate Director: Christopher Friese, Ph.D., R.N.

-- Clinical Research Division - Associate Director: Anne Schott, M.D.
+- Translational & Clinical Research - Deputy Director: Pavan Reddy, M.D.

 - Basic Science Division - Associate Director: Anj Dlugosz, M.D.

 - Cancer Hematopoiesis & Immunology: Co-Leaders: Pavan Reddy, M.D., and Weiping Zou, M.D., Ph.D.

 - Cancer Genetics Research: Co-Leaders: Sami Malek, Ph.D., and Kathy Cho, M.D.